Financial-Times/origami/README.md

 oTracking.page(pageConfig);
 ```

-To track click events you call the `oTracking.click.init` method and pass it the category you would like the events to have:
+Call the `oTracking.click.init` method to track click events.
+Pass the category you would like the click events to have as an argument:

 - If the element being clicked is a link which goes to a page on the same domain as the current page, o-tracking will put the tracking data into a queue to send to Spoor at a later time.
-- If you want to send the data to Spoor immediately, you can add the attribute `data-o-tracking-skip-queue` onto the element.
+- Add the attribute `data-o-tracking-skip-queue` to the element to send the data to Spoor immediately.
 - O-tracking click events will also track the path from the root of the DOM tree to the element which was clicked.
 This is recorded in a property called `domPathTokens`.
 - If the clicked element has the `data-trackable` attribute set, sibling elements will also be included within the `domPathTokens` property.
 ```js